Vyral/base-template/_posts/2018-07-12-what-home-improvements-will-give-you-the-best-roi.md

 The reality is that there aren’t a lot of projects that will give you 100% of the money that’s invested back to you. **However, here are three of the projects that will give you the highest return and help you sell faster when the time comes:**

 **1. Garage door replacement.** This will get you a 98% return on average.
-The garage door is really the face of your house and if it's old or dirty, it will give buyers a bad first impression.&nbsp;
+The garage door is really the face of your house and if it's old or dirty, it will give buyers a bad first impression.

 **2. Entry door replacement.** This will get you a 92% return on average.
 This is one of the first things buyers notice in a home and can also make a bad impression if it isn’t taken care of properly.